abdouAoufi/Leadific/Question.md

  What is the purpose of the ‘async’ and ‘await’ keywords in javascript?

- Async and Await for me it's just aonther way to write asynnchrounous code.
+ Async and Await for me it's just aonther way to write asynnchrounos code.
 In early days we had only callbacks then javascript intreduce the Promises things get intressted here we can write code like that.

  ````
  function getData () {